Air temperature anomalies for Croatia in 2014.

-The average annual air temperature in Croatia for 2012 was above the multi-annual average (1961-1990).
-Average annual air temperature anomalies were within the range from 1.1°C to 2.2°C.
+The average annual air temperature in Croatia for 2014 was above the multi-annual average (1961-1990).
+Average annual air temperature anomalies were within the range from 1.1°C to 2.5°C.

-According to percentile classification, thermal conditions in Croatia for 2012 have been described by dominant category extremely warm except an area in western part of Slavonia which belongs to the category very warm.
+According to percentile ranks and classification ratings, thermal conditions in Croatia for the year 2014 have been described by dominant category extremely warm (whole Croatia).

 The average annual air temperature for the Zagreb-Grič Observatory

-In addition to the cited, a comparison of the average annual air temperature for the Zagreb-Grič Observatory during the period 1862-2012 indicates that 2012 is the second warmest year since the beginning of observations, i.e. since 1862 until nowadays (for the Zagreb-Grič Observatory the average annual air temperature for 2012 is 13.7°C).
+In addition to the cited, a comparison of the average annual air temperature for the Zagreb-Grič Observatory during the period 1862-2014 indicates that the year 2014 is on par with the year 2000 as the warmest year on record (for the Zagreb-Grič Observatory the average annual air temperature for the year 2014 is 13.8°C).
 Above cited indicates the fact that the air temperature trend in Croatia is in accordance with the global warming trend with a certain inter-annual fluctuations.